sbui-dev/job-worker/DESIGN.md

 **io.max**<br>
 `8:0 rbps=max wbps=1048576 riops=max wiops=120`

-Adding pid to cgroup will be with: `echo pid > /sys/fs/cgroup/remote-tasks/alice/cgroup.procs`
+New jobs will add their pid to cgroup file in their respective user folders.
+For example: `/sys/fs/cgroup/remote-tasks/alice/cgroup.procs`

 ## Client/Server
 ### Client
-For ease of use, the client will support only a single server with hardcoded a port number.
+For ease of use, the client will support only a single server with hardcoded a port number 57533 (random high number port to avoid port conflicts).
 The default server address will be `localhost` but another server ip may be specified via command line argument.
 These variables may be changed in the future with use of command line args, configuration files, or environment variables.
 Also for ease of use, the client will have 3 user profiles to switch between the pregenerated certs.

 To run the client: `jobworker [flags] [start/stop/query] command/pid`